VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Tracing the Semantics Behind the Attention's Output

 For our analysis we interpret $W_V$ products, the attention's heads $A_j$ and its memory values, $v_{ji}$ ($j$ for head index and $i$ for token index).
 For each component we calculate its mean $I_{k=50}$ with its attention block output ($Attn(hs_i^l)$, ``$I_k$ attn''), its transformer block output ($hs_i^{l+1}$, ``$I_k$ block''), and the model's final output ($hs_i^L$, ``$I_k$ final'').

 \citet{Dar2022AnalyzingTI} suggest using the $OV$ circuit, in accordance to \citet{elhage2021mathematical}, to project the neurons of $W_V$ by multiplying them with $W_O$.
-Similarly, we apply logit lens to $A_j$ once directly and once with the $OV$ circuit, by first multiplying each $A_j$ with the corresponding parts of $W_O$ to the $j$-th head ($j$ : $j+\frac{d}{h}$).
-While the first approach shows no correlation with any of the $I_k$ we calculate (\autoref{fig:W_O_part_without}), the projection with $OV$ shows semantic alignment that increase with deeper layers, having some drop at the final ones (\autoref{fig:W_O_part_with}).
+Similarly, we apply logit lens to $A_j$ once directly and once with the $OV$ circuit, by first multiplying each $A_j$ with the corresponding parts of $W_O$ to the $j$-th head ($j$ : $j+\frac{d}{h}$). \footnote{In practice, the implementation of projecting a vector in the size of $\frac{d}{h}$ like $A_j$ is done by placing it in a $d$-size zeroed vector (starting at the $j\cdot\frac{d}{h}$ index).
+Now we can project it using logit lens (with or without multiplying it with the entire $W_O$ matrix for the $OV$ circuit).} While the first approach shows no correlation with any of the $I_k$ we calculate (\autoref{fig:W_O_part_without}), the projection with $OV$ shows semantic alignment that increase with deeper layers, having some drop at the final ones (\autoref{fig:W_O_part_with}).
 The pattern of the latter is aligned with previous studies that examine similar scores with the MLP and the entire transformer block \cite{haviv2022understanding, lamparth2023analyzing, geva-etal-2022-transformer}, showing that through the $OV$ circuit there is indeed a semantic alignment between the attention heads and the model's outputs and immediate predictions.

 This finding suggests that the HS between $W_V$ and $W_O$ do not operate in the same embedded space, but are rather used as coefficients of the neurons of $W_O$.
 Therefore, outputs of $W_V$ should be projected with logit lens only after they are multiplied by $W_O$.